VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 ## Relabeling

-VictoriaMetrics components (including `vmagent`) support [Prometheus-compatible relabeling](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config) with [additional enhancements](#relabeling-enhancements) at various stages of data processing.
+VictoriaMetrics components support [Prometheus-compatible relabeling](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config) with [additional enhancements](#relabeling-enhancements) at various stages of data processing.
 The relabeling can be defined in the following places processed by `vmagent`:

 * At the `scrape_config -> relabel_configs` section in `-promscrape.config` file.
 This relabeling is used for modifying labels in discovered targets and for dropping unneded targets.
 This relabeling can be debugged by passing `relabel_debug: true` option to the corresponding `scrape_config` section.
 In this case `vmagent` logs target labels before and after the relabeling and then drops the logged target.
 * At the `scrape_config -> metric_relabel_configs` section in `-promscrape.config` file.
 This relabeling is used for modifying labels in scraped metrics and for dropping unneeded metrics.
 This relabeling can be debugged by passing `metric_relabel_debug: true` option to the corresponding `scrape_config` section.
 In this case `vmagent` logs metrics before and after the relabeling and then drops the logged metrics.